Covenant of Works

 Why do you call this a positive command?

 A positive command is to be distinguished from a moral command.
 The difference is that a moral command has its morality inherent in it.
 A positive command does not.
 We can see the rightness/wrongness of a moral command.
 The rightness/wrongness of a positive command is not something that can be seen simply in the command itself.
 For example, if a father trains his son to tell the truth in all occasions and to be honest, the morality of this command is inherent in the command itself.
 It is morally right to tell the truth even if his father had said nothing about it.
+A positive command, on the other hand, is when the father would tell his son to enter the house by the front door, instead of the side door.
+There is nothing inherently moral or immoral about entering the house via one door or the other.
+The command is obligatory only because the father directed his son to do it.
+If the father had not given his son this order, the son would have done nothing wrong if he had entered by the side door.
+This is the kind of command that was given to Adam.

 Why did God use a positive command to test Adam’s loyalty?

 Because a positive command highlights more clearly that Adam would obey God simply because God had commanded him so to do.
 It shows more clearly the relation between God’s will and the good; they are one and the same.
 To Adam and Eve, there was no visible difference between the Tree of Life and the Tree of the Knowledge of Good and Evil.
 The only reason for Adam to abstain from the one tree was the simple, naked command of God.
-Thornwell writes on this:
+Thornwell writes (p277) on this:

 Under a dispensation which was to try the fidelity of man as a servant preparatory to his introduction into a higher state, there was a peculiar fitness in making the matter of the trial turn upon positive observances.
 This species of precept brings the will of the master to bear distinctly, in its naked character as will, upon the will of the subject.
 The whole issue resolves itself into a question of authority.
 The case is simply, Which shall be the supreme, the will of man or the will of God?
 The whole doctrine of sin and holiness in their last determinations is found precisely here.
 Sin is essentially selfishness, as we shall see hereafter; holiness in a creature is the complete submergence of his will in the will of his Maker.
 “I have a right to be and do as I please,” is the language of sin.
 “The will of God should alone be done,” is the language of obedience.
 The very core of moral distinctions, the central principle upon which men are determined to be either sinful or holy, is brought out into trial under circumstances which make it certain that it shall be a trial purely without foreign and extraneous influences, an unmixed trial of its supremacy in man, by making the question of his destiny turn immediately upon a positive command.
 The very depths of his moral nature were sounded and explored in that command. …

 The end to be attained is that the finite creature shall make God its supreme end; the will of God its supreme law; the glory of God its highest good.
 To attain this end the creature must renounce its own self as a law, and determine its will only by the will of God.
 The degree to which it renounces self-will and embraces the Divine will determines the degree in which it is conformed, consciously and reflectively, to the moral law.
 If, therefore, the main question is that of the relation of the finite to the infinite will, it ought to be so stated as to rule out all secondary and collateral issues.
 God’s will must come into contact with man’s, nakedly and exclusively, as will.
 The command must seem to be arbitrary—no reason in the nature of the thing presented.
 The case will then test man’s faith in God, and his readiness to follow Him with implicit confidence, simply and exclusively because He is God.
 There is, consequently, the profoundest wisdom in the Divine dispensation which made the trial of the first pair turn upon a positive command.
 It brought their wills face to face with the will of God; it asked the question, Who should reign?
-It made no side issues; it put at once upon test the fundamental principle upon which alone their native purity could be made the ingredients—the fixed contents of their will. source
+It made no side issues; it put at once upon test the fundamental principle upon which alone their native purity could be made the ingredients—the fixed contents of their will.

 It seems that God had much more in mind than simply preventing Adam from eating the fruit of a particular tree.